OPEFFORT/OPE-Testing/README.md

 # OPE Tool

-This tool is designed to facilitate the management of projects within the Open Publishing Environment (OPE).
+This tool is designed to facilitate the management of projects within the Open Education Project (OPE).
 It includes a variety of functions for handling repositories, books, containers, and course creation.

 ## Installation